SandipkSah/berlin_stop_info/README.md

-berlin transport to show public transport to reach from one place to another in the initial phase of building.
+berlin transport to show public transport to search and show info about any stop/station in the initial phase of building.

+suggested by a friend who received this project as challenge from his employer

 Not deployed yet